There are a lot of things to contemplate when you buy a new furnace:

 Knochelmann Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps determine how much energy is required to heat your home and, in the long run, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating system uses to heat your home.
+The furnace efficiency rating helps determine how much energy is required to heat your home and, ultimately, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your furnace requires to heat your home.